AXKuhta/RISC-V_Emulation/README.md

 ---

 This emulator emulates a single-core RV64IMA machine.
 It is capable of running NOMMU builds of Linux.
 Unfortunately, you can't do much with it.
-NOMMU Linux or RISC-V currently doesn't support loading ELF files (!!!), only FLAT binaries.
+NOMMU Linux on RISC-V currently doesn't support loading ELF files (!!!), only FLAT binaries.
 [ELF support _may_ be added in the future](https://linuxplumbersconf.org/event/4/contributions/386/attachments/298/502/RISC-V-NOMMU-Linux-Plumbers-2019.pdf), but for now it can't run anything really.

 You would probably be better off using [QEMU](https://risc-v-getting-started-guide.readthedocs.io/en/latest/linux-qemu.html)